L-spaces, taut foliations and fibered hyperbolic two-bridge links

-\begin{prop} Let $L$ be a two-bridge link of the form $L=L(-2, -2, -2, \dots, -2, -2)$.
-Then all the finite Dehn surgeries on $L$ support a coorientable taut foliation. \end{prop} \begin{proof} It follows by Lemmas \ref{lemma: river twist} and \ref{lemma: bridge twists} that, as the monodromy of $L$ has (at least) two negative bridge twists and (at least) one positive river twist, then all the surgery coefficients contained in $(\infty, 1)^2\cup (-1, \infty)^2$ yield manifolds with coorientable taut foliations.
+We now focus our attention on the links composing \emph{Family 3}. \begin{prop} Let $L$ be a two-bridge link of the form $L=L(-2, -2, -2, \dots, -2, -2)$, i.e. belonging to Family $3$.
+Then all the rational Dehn surgeries on $L$ support a co-orientable taut foliation. \end{prop} \begin{proof} It follows by Lemmas \ref{lemma: river twist} and \ref{lemma: bridge twists} that, as the monodromy of $L$ has (at least) two negative bridge twists and (at least) one positive river twist, then all the surgery coefficients contained in $(-\infty, 1)^2\cup (-1, +\infty)^2$ yield manifolds with co-orientable taut foliations.
 We recall that these coefficients are associated to the Seifert framing.
-We now consider two cases: \begin{itemize}[leftmargin=*] \item \emph{$L$ is not the link $L(-2, -2 ,-2)$:} we construct a branched surface whose boundary train tracks realise all the multislopes in $(\infty, 1)\times (0, \infty)$.
+We now consider two cases: \begin{itemize}[leftmargin=*] \item \emph{$L$ is not the link $L(-2, -2 ,-2)$:} we construct a branched surface $B$ whose boundary train tracks realise all the multislopes in $(-\infty, 1)\times (0, +\infty)$.
 Two-bridge links are symmetric, hence this will imply the statement.
-This branched surface is constructed by considering the arcs $\alpha$ and $\beta$ in Figure \ref{fig: family 1 general} and satisfies the hypotheses of Corollary \ref{cor: no sink implica taut foliation}.
-Therefore it can be used to construct foliations on all the surgeries associated to the multislopes realised by its boundary train tracks illustrated in Figure \ref{fig: family 1 general}: the one on the top realises all the slopes in $(0,\infty)$ and the one on the bottom all the slopes in $(\infty, 1)$.
+This branched surface is constructed by considering the arcs $\alpha$ and $\beta$ in Figure \ref{fig: family 1 general} and satisfies the hypotheses of Proposition \ref{prop: no sink implica taut foliation}.
+In fact the complement of $\alpha \cup \beta$ in $S$ is not a disc, and there is only one sector of $B$ in $S$.
+Hence $B$ has no sink discs.
+We can therefore use $B$ to construct foliations on all the surgeries associated to the multislopes realised by its boundary train tracks: one of these is of type $b)$, and so realises all slopes in $(0,+\infty)$, and the other is of type $a)+c)+d)$ and hence realises all slopes in $(-\infty, 1)$.